-So, the primary thrust of me being here was Uttarakhand Sustainable Development Festival.
-It was being organized by NGOs International Centre for Sustainable Development and The Dais Foundation, primarily managed by youngsters.
+So, the primary thrust of me being here was an event organized by NGOs International Centre for Sustainable Development and The Dais Foundation, primarily managed by youngsters.
 But it was good to see that they had full support of the district administration in the process.
 The scope of the discussion was not limited to tourism but covered everything from education to agriculture.
 However, since I was there as a travel writer, I am focusing on the tourism part.
 I hope this will bridge the information gap that exists right now between Champawat and its potential visitors.
-During the conference, the also launched an ecommece shop for Champawat where once can buy local produces such as Red Rice and Organic Tea.

 Desmond’s Farm and Tea Garden Hike

 Abbott Mount is around 7-8 Kms ahead of Lohaghat, followed by a short hike to the hilltop.
 The primary attraction here is the great 360 degree view of the snowy peaks that it provides on a clear day.
 Sadly, that also means that it is completely dependent on the weather.
 The day I went was a strange day.
 It was a sunny day but the sky was dull and somewhat hazy.
 Not a single peak was visible in the horizon.
 Maybe this is why the dry and dusty spring is considered off-season in these parts.
 Apart from the peaks, Abbott Mount has a few graves and a piratically abandoned church that can help conspiracy theorists to concoct one of those haunted house stories.
 Actually, the place is named so because of the Abbott family who tried to settle here.
 They are the ones who now rest under those graves.